-84. In exceptional cases, and for no longer than necessary, ISPs may engage in traffic management beyond the limits of Article 3(3) second subparagraph to manage certain types of network congestion, namely impending network congestions (which may be prevented) and exceptional or temporary network congestions (the effects of which may be mitigated).
+- 88. In exceptional cases, and for no longer than necessary, ISPs may engage in traffic management beyond the limits of Article 3(3) second subparagraph to manage certain types of network congestion, namely impending network congestions (which may be prevented) and exceptional or temporary network congestions (the effects of which may be mitigated).
 Recital 15 provides detailed information on identifying situations where exceptional and temporary congestion occurs.
-Impending network congestion is defined as situations where congestion is about to materialise, i.e. it is imminent.

-- 85. Recital 15 focuses on exceptional and temporary network congestion; thus, actions for preventing impending network congestion only apply to cases of such congestion. - 86.
-When assessing congestion management exceptions under letter (c), NRAs should refer to the general criteria of strict interpretation and proportionality set out in Article 3(3) third subparagraph.
+Impending network congestion is defined as situations where congestion is about to materialise, i.e. it is imminent. - 89.
+Recital 15 focuses on exceptional and temporary network congestion; thus, actions for preventing impending network congestion only apply to cases of such congestion. - 90.
+When assessing congestion management exceptions under (c), NRAs should refer to the general criteria of strict interpretation and proportionality set out in Article 3(3) third subparagraph.
 Furthermore, NRAs should check that congestion management is not used to circumvent the ban on blocking, throttling and discrimination (ref.
-Recital 15). - 87.
-Due to the requirement that exceptional traffic management can only be applied as necessary, and only for as long as necessary, NRAs should consider that in cases when application-agnostic congestion management (i.e. congestion management which is not targeting specific applications or categories thereof) is not sufficient, congestion can be dealt with according to Article 3(3) letter (c).
+Recital 15). - 91.
+Due to the requirement that exceptional traffic management can only be applied as necessary, and only for as long as necessary, NRAs should consider that in cases when application-agnostic congestion management (i.e. congestion management which is not targeting specific applications or categories thereof) is not sufficient, congestion can be dealt with according to Article 3(3) (c).
 Furthermore, in such cases, equivalent categories of traffic must be treated equally.
-Any throttling action should be limited to the section of the network where congestion occurs, if feasible. - 88.
-Congestion management can be done on a general basis, independent of applications.19 NRAs should consider whether such types of congestion management would be sufficient and equally effective to manage congestion, in light of the principle of proportionality.
-For the same reason, NRAs should consider whether throttling of traffic, as opposed to blocking of traffic, would be sufficient and equally effective to manage congestion. - 89.
-NRAs should monitor that ISPs properly dimension their network, and take into account the following: - if there is recurrent and more long-lasting network congestion in an ISP's network, the ISP cannot invoke the exception of congestion management (ref.
-Recital 15); - application-specific congestion management should not be applied or accepted as a substitute for more structural solutions, such as expansion of network capacity.
+Any throttling action should be limited to the section of the network where congestion occurs, if feasible. - 92.
+Congestion management can be done on a general basis, independent of applications.24 NRAs should consider whether such types of congestion management would be sufficient and equally effective to manage congestion, in light of the principle of proportionality.
+For the same reason, NRAs should consider whether throttling of traffic, as opposed to blocking of traffic, would be sufficient and equally effective to manage congestion. - 93.
+As part of their scrutiny of congestion management practices, NRAs may monitor that ISPs properly dimension their network, and take into account the following: - if there is recurrent and more long-lasting network congestion in an ISP's network, the ISP cannot invoke the exception of congestion management (ref.
+Recital 15);